Click on an indicator below to find out more.

 A code of conduct is a list of rules that a company expects each of the clothing factories it uses to abide by.
 Just having a code of conduct doesn’t mean that a company always sticks to these standards, but it is a start.
 At least it means the company has started to think about ethical issues and has made some basic commitments.

-You’ll see that we haven’t penalised a company twice if it has a code of conduct (as many companies do) which is based International Labour Organisation (ILO) standards but excludes a commitment to pay living wages.
+Many companies have an ethical code of conduct which is based International Labour Organisation (ILO) standards but unfortunately excludes the commitment to pay living wages.
+However, since we have covered living wages separately under indicator 2 we thought it was a bit unfair to penalise a company twice for this.
 So if a company has not committed to living wages but, apart from that, has an ILO-based code of conduct which it applies to its supply chain, then we have given it a tick in response to this indicator.

 Does the company have evidence that suppliers are paid enough for workers to be given a living wage?